SNEAKO7/LivenessDetection/README.md

-Below is a concise and well-structured README for your GitHub repository for the Liveness Detection System project.
-It includes essential sections like project overview, features, installation instructions, usage, and more, all tailored to what we’ve built together.

 Liveness Detection System

 Real-time liveness detection to verify human presence using MediaPipe and OpenCV.
 Offers two challenges: blink detection (via Eye Aspect Ratio) and gesture recognition (finger counting).
 Users choose via console, with results shown for 2 seconds before refreshing.

 Features